 In terms of our mandate we make facilities, such as sport fields, available to the broader community.
-The Municipality is responsible for development of the facilities and the upgrade thereof whilst the sport clubs leases the facilities and agreed upon, must maintain it.
+The Municipality is responsible for development of the facilities and the upgrade.
+The sport clubs are leased out with agreement for maintenance.

 The Municipality develops and maintains recreational parks and halls.
 This places an enormous financial burden on the Municipality, with its limited staff capacity and finances.